edmundhung/conform/docs/api/react/future/report.md

 ### `options.reset?: boolean`

-When `true`, indicates the form should be reset to its initial state.
+Indicates whether the form should be reset to its initial state.

 ## Returns